 - early stage product development

-Assistance typically involves materials testing and faculty counsel.
+Assistance typically involves materials testing, often with input from faculty specializing in the specific subject matter.
 Small feasibility studies of research platforms are also possible and easily transitioned into longer-term research projects.
 We accept requests on a case-by-case basis; however, many companies have found membership in the Industrial Affiliates Program to be an invaluable resource which fosters a more intimate, long-term working relationship.
 Through membership, IMS grows to become an integral part of the company’s technical team and a problem-solving partner.
+Submit a request.

 Contact us for more information about IAP membership: